amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 - Azure AD Government - DoD
   - `Connect-MgGraph -Environment UsGovDoD -scope TBD`

+Log in with an account that is a [Global Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#global-administrator) within the tenant.

 ## 2. Create Emergency Access Accounts
 When a new Azure AD tenant is created, the user who created the tenant is the only user in the directory with administrative privileges.
 The first thing we need to do is create 2 Emergency Access accounts, 1 of which will be excluded from multi-factor authentication in case the Azure MFA service is degrated.